spaceman03/spaceman03/README.md

 ### Hi there 👋
-I'm currently a Year 1 student at NTU majoring in Data Science and Artificial Intelligence.
+I'm a Year 1 student at NTU majoring in Data Science and Artificial Intelligence.
+I am willing to learn and am currently learning more about data science out of school through online courses.

-### 🌱 I'm currently learning
+#### 🌱 I'm currently learning
 - Object Oriented Programming (Java/C++)
+- Data Structures and Algorithms

 <!--
 **spaceman03/spaceman03** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.